sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 </details>

 <details>
-<summary>**% Ribossomal genes**</summary>
+<summary>**% Ribosomal genes**</summary>
 <p>

 In the same manner we will calculate the proportion gene expression that comes from ribosomal proteins.
-Ribossomal genes are the also among the top expressed genes in any cell and, on the contrary to mitochondrial genes, are inversely proportional to the mitochondrial content: the higher the mitochondrial content, the lower is the detection of ribossomal genes (PS: non-linear relationship).
+Ribosomal genes are the also among the top expressed genes in any cell and, on the contrary to mitochondrial genes, are inversely proportional to the mitochondrial content: the higher the mitochondrial content, the lower is the detection of ribosomal genes (PS: non-linear relationship).

 ```r